Edward Stillings: Early life

 Edward Stillings was born in Havre de Grace, Maryland in the early 19th century.
 He was the son of James Stillings and Mary Barnes, a descendant of Sir George Barne III.
 His parents descended from English immigrants of the colonial era who participated in the American Revolution as intelligence operatives, among other activities.
 His father James would serve in the War of 1812.

 His parents were planters and slaveholders.
 However, the institution of slavery never appealed to them, and they freed their slaves.
 They moved west to Springfield, Ohio in 1828, before settling in Union County, Ohio in 1834, on 300 acre that his father had purchased.
-James would be a trustee of Allen Township in Union County in 1841 and 1847.
+James would be a trustee of Allen Township in Union County in 1841 and 1847, and Edward's brother Thomas, who married Somelia Dynes, would serve as an assessor from 1849-1855.
+He died serving with the Union army during the American Civil War and was Y-dna haplogroup R-M405.

-Edward was raised in a Christian home and was well-educated as a young man, going on to graduate from Augusta College in Kentucky, studying the classics and mastering the Greek language.
+Edward was raised in a Christian home, the common religion of the era, and was well-educated as a young man, going on to graduate from Augusta College in Kentucky, studying the classics and mastering the Greek language.
 Edward decided he wanted to pursue law as a profession, and would ride his horse to Massachusetts to enroll in the Law Department at Harvard University.
 After receiving his law degree, he returned to Ohio, clerking for Judge Cole in Marysville, Ohio before establishing his own practice after being admitted to the bar in Cincinnati in April 1846.

 Marriage and family

-Edward married Mary Smith on December 29, 1851 One of their sons, Vinton, was born in 1852.
-Mary was the granddaughter of Lt.
+Edward married Mary Smith on December 29, 1851 Mary was the granddaughter of Lt.
 Col. Cyrus Smith, who served under General Hull during the War of 1812 and for whom Edward had known from Maryland.
+Mary died in July 1894, four years after Edward died in 1890.

+Vinton Stillings

+One of their sons, Vinton, was born in 1852.

 Vinton was educated at the Phillips Exeter Academy in New Hampshire where he was class president in 1874.
 However, he was educated at the University of Heidelberg in Germany after lacking interest to attend Yale as Exeter had prepared him for.
 He eventually became a State Senator in Kansas in 1904 and served many terms.

-Edward's wife Mary died in July 1894, four years after Edward died in 1890.
+He was noted for infrastructure development, including the financing of the Terminal Bridge in Leavenworth.
+Stillings, Missouri is named after him.